shashiongithub/Split-and-Rephrase/README.md

 # Split and Rephrase

-This repository releases the split-and-rephrase benchmark and scripts from [Our EMNLP 2017 paper](http://aclweb.org/anthology/D/D17/D17-1064.pdf).
+This repository contains the split-and-rephrase benchmark and scripts from [Our EMNLP 2017 paper](http://aclweb.org/anthology/D/D17/D17-1064.pdf).

-If you use our datasets, please cite our paper:
+If you use our datasets, please cite the following paper:

 **Split and Rephrase, Shashi Narayan, Claire Gardent, Shay B. Cohen and Anastasia Shimorina, In the 2017 Conference on Empirical Methods on Natural Language Processing (EMNLP), Copenhagen, Denmark [(bib)](http://aclweb.org/anthology/D/D17/D17-1064.bib)**